 With more than 30,000 reviews available online, IncFile maintains high average rating scores, making them a popular pick for statutory agent service in Ohio.

 However, one drawback of using IncFile is how they can be rather relentless with upsell attempts.
 IncFile has plenty of add-on features available, and it will certainly remind you of that fact several times as you work your way through their order form.
 It can also take IncFile a while to respond to customer support messages, especially via email.

 Overall, IncFile is a good option for statutory agent service, albeit without some of the bells and whistles you’ll find with some competitors.

 Rocket Lawyer is one of the industry’s biggest names, with millions of customers served and a robust advertising budget that gets its name out.
 Rocket Lawyer’s pricing is a bit high, but if you’re looking for ongoing legal assistance, it has an interesting offer.

 Rocket Lawyer has a few thousand reviews available, with mostly positive scores.
 While its statutory agent pricing doesn’t jump off the page, subscribers to Rocket Lawyer’s $39.99/month legal services program receive 25% off statutory agent service, making its pricing for this service a bit more competitive.

 We don’t have any major complaints about Rocket Lawyer’s support network, as its representatives are responsive and helpful.
 Rocket Lawyer offers extended support availability from 9 a.m. to 9 p.m. every weekday.
 If you’re willing to spend a bit more in exchange for a company with tons of experience, or if you’re interested in Rocket Lawyer’s legal services subscription, they could be worth a look.

 LegalZoom is similar to Rocket Lawyer in that it’s a company with millions of customers served and offers advanced legal services.
-However, LegalZoom has an unfortunately high price point of $299 for Ohio statutory agent service.
-You can get your first year for $249 if you add it to a business formation package, but even that isn’t a great deal.
+LegalZoom will charge $199 per year for a Ohio registered agent service.
+You can add on this service with any business formation package, as it is not included.